jonteohr/McRPG/README.md

 # Make the /y <message> command only availible to players with admin permission? (mcrpg.admin)
 admin_yell: disable

+# This will set how the chat is displayed.
+You can set where the username is supposed to be and in what color anything should be in.
+# Below are some variables that might help you formatting the chat.
+# %player% = Playername
+# %message% = The message itself
+# %faction% = The player's faction
+# %class% = The player's class
+# %op% = OP-prefix.
+(Only shows if player is OP).
+chat_formatting: '%op% %faction% &a%class%§r[%player%] says: %message%'
 ```
 And it is fairly simple to set it up.
 It also gives a fair explanation of everything inside the config!